The Meaning of ‘Paint The Town Red’

 - What with the positive news we heard today about your mother’s health, I think we should paint the town red and enjoy ourselves.

-- I studied hard for an English test at school and I’m relieved to see that my hard work paid off.
-I’m going to celebrate with my friends later.
+- I studied hard for an English test at school and I’m relieved to see my hard work pay off.
+I’m going to celebrate later.

-- My parents are visiting from Florida.
-Once they get here, I’ve made arrangements to make sure we all have a good time during their trip.
+- My parents are visiting all the way from Florida.
+Once they arrive, I’ve made arrangements to ensure they have a good time during their trip.

-Tip: If you want to read about more English expressions like this, well, Know Your Phrase has a list of sayings starting with ‘P’ that you may want to consider checking out.
-There’s lots of to explore!
+Tip: If you want to read about more English expressions like this one, well, Know Your Phrase has a list of sayings starting with ‘P’ that you may want to consider checking out.
+Go on, don’t be shy!